EnderBro123/Enders-Marios-Modpacks/README.md

 * Modified and/or Outdated versions of my modpacks will ***NOT*** be supported.
 * Issues caused by Dead/Unsupported mods will ***NOT*** be helped with.

 * Asking for any help with any of these will result in a ban from our GitHub and Discord.
 If people are lazy or too busy and won't help or keep their projects updated, then I can't do anything about the problems their mod(s) have.
+If they won't help with issues and support their project(s), then I can't do anything.

 **FOR IMPAINTENT PEOPLE:**